i-am-shodan/USBArmyKnife/README.md

     ```sh
     git clone https://github.com/i-am-shodan/USBArmyKnife.git
     ```
 1. Now you've cloned the repo you need to pull down the submodules.
 Run this command in the directory you just cloned to.
+If you don't do this you will get errors related to ESP32Maurauder
     ```sh
     git submodule update --init
     ```